 As a publicly traded company, we have incurred and will continue to incur significant legal, accounting and other expenses that we were not required to incur as a private company.
 In addition, the Sarbanes-Oxley Act of 2002, as well as rules adopted by the SEC and the NASDAQ Stock Market, require public companies to implement specified corporate governance practices that were not applicable to us as a private company.
-We expect these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-We estimate that we will incur approximately \$2.0 million to \$3.0 million of incremental costs per year associated with being a publicly traded company, although it is possible that our actual incremental costs will be higher than we currently estimate.
+These rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
+We estimate that we incur approximately \$2.0 million to \$3.0 million of incremental costs per year associated with being a publicly traded company.

-We believe that our existing capital resources, which do not include potential milestone or other payments, will be sufficient to fund our operations, our ongoing trials, and focused development plan for rigosertib in higher risk and lower risk MDS for at least the next 12 months.
+We believe that our existing capital resources will likely not be sufficient to fund our operations, our ongoing trials, and focused development plan for rigosertib in higher-risk and lower-risk MDS for the next 12 months.
 We will continue to make adjustments to our operations as our clinical trials and development plans progress.
 However, we anticipate that we will need additional funds in the future to support our operations and to complete any future clinical trials.

 In order to meet our additional financing requirements, we may pursue various business development activities and seek to sell securities, including equity or convertible debt securities that may result in dilution to our stockholders.
 If we raise additional funds through the issuance of preferred stock or convertible debt securities, these securities could have rights senior to those of our common stock and could contain covenants that restrict our operations.

 There can be no assurance that we will be able to obtain additional equity or debt financing on terms acceptable to us, if at all.
 Further, the achievement of milestones and receipt from Baxter and SymBio of milestone payments and royalties, even if rigosertib is approved for commercial use in Baxter's and SymBio's licensed territories, are not assured.
 Our failure to obtain sufficient funds on acceptable terms when needed could have a negative impact on our business, results of operations, and financial condition.
 Our future capital requirements will depend on many factors, including:

-- the results of our ongoing and future nonclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals for future clinical trials and commercialization of our product candidates or any future product candidates; - · whether Baxter and SymBio continue to pursue or terminate our collaboration arrangements for the development and commercialization of rigosertib in their licensed territories: - the amount and timing of any milestone payments or royalties we may receive pursuant to our collaboration arrangements; - · the number and characteristics of any other product candidates we develop or may acquire; - the scope, progress, results and costs of researching and developing our product candidates or any future product candidates, and conducting preclinical and clinical trials;
+- · the results of our ongoing and future nonclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals for future clinical trials and commercialization of our product candidates or any future product candidates; - · whether Baxter and SymBio continue to pursue or terminate our collaboration arrangements for the development and commercialization of rigosertib in their licensed territories; - the amount and timing of any milestone payments or royalties we may receive pursuant to our collaboration arrangements; - the number and characteristics of any other product candidates we develop or may acquire; - the scope, progress, results and costs of researching and developing our product candidates or any future product candidates, and conducting preclinical and clinical trials; - the cost of commercialization activities if any future product candidates are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing rigosertib and our other product candidates and any products that may achieve regulatory approval; - · our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - · any product liability or other lawsuits related to our products;

-- the cost of commercialization activities if any future product candidates are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing rigosertib and our other product candidates and any products that may achieve regulatory approval; - · our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - · any product liability or other lawsuits related to our products; - the expenses needed to attract and retain skilled personnel; - · the costs associated with being a public company; - · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or royalties on, future approved products, if any.
+- · the expenses needed to attract and retain skilled personnel; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; and - \cdot the timing, receipt and amount of sales of, or royalties on, future approved products, if any.